mattstratton/writing/dev.to/my-brewfile/my-brewfile.md

 - [krisp](https://formulae.brew.sh/cask/krisp): Noise cancellation, in case you are taking a Zoom call in a noisy area.
 - [logitech-presentation](https://formulae.brew.sh/cask/logitech-presentation) - I mention this one because it's kind of annoying; this only installs the *installer* for the Logitech Spotlight remote; you will then need to run the installer from where it gets dumped at a location like this: `/usr/local/Caskroom/logitech-presentation/1.54.84/LogiPresentation Installer.app`
 - [macdown](https://formulae.brew.sh/cask/macdown): My favorite Markdown editor.
 - [moom](https://formulae.brew.sh/cask/moom): Window management tool.
 I use this a lot.
-I have custom configurations for placement of windows on the screen, and Moom lets me move windows there with a keystroke.
+I have custom configurations for the placement of windows on the screen, and Moom lets me move windows there with a keystroke.
 Love it.
 - [soundsource](https://formulae.brew.sh/cask/soundsource): Lets me control audio on a per-app basis, adjusting the volume and output device for individual apps, etc.
 - [tower](https://formulae.brew.sh/cask/tower): Most of the time, I use `git` at the command line, but this is a nice GUI on top of it.
 - [witch](https://formulae.brew.sh/cask/witch): Enhance task switcher, making it easier to tab between windows, etc, not just apps.